keefo/klipper_config_switcher/README.md

 You need to have these 2 files in your ~/printer_data/config folder.

-3. Add updater
+3. Add update manager in moonraker

-Add this section to moonraker.conf file
+If you are using moonraker, you can add this section to moonraker.conf file

 ```
 [update_manager klipper_config_switcher]